-System modelling: Notations are required for describing a model of the system under development: for the functional components, the partitioning, and the deployment.

-Methodology and development tools: Additional activities, such as partitioning and system integration, require according extensions of the development methodology.
-An example is the "system integrator" role.
-The methodology extensions must be complemented by tool support.
+- System modelling: Notations are required for describing a model of the system under development: for the functional components, the partitioning, and the deployment. - Methodology and development tools: Additional activities, such as partitioning and system integration, require according extensions of the development methodology.
+An example is

-Scheduling techniques for MCS: Partitioned systems demand solutions for the incremental scheduling of partitions.

-Support for multi-core platforms: The cores of multi-core platforms interfere because of shared resources such as L2/L3 cache, memory, bus, IO, etc.; this must be addressed.
+- Scheduling techniques for MCS: Partitioned systems demand solutions for the incremental scheduling of partitions. - Support for multi-core platforms: The cores of multi-core platforms interfere because of shared resources such as L2/L3 cache, memory, bus, IO, etc.; this must be addressed.